wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 When adding extensive functionality to MongoYii please try and provide the corresponding unit tests.
 Without the unit tests your functionality, the very same your project most likely relies on, may break in future versions.

-If you are intending to contribute changes to MongoYii I should explain my own position on the existance of the `EMongoCriteria` class.
+If you are intending to contribute changes to MongoYii I should explain my own position on the existance of the `\Mongo\Criteria` class.
 I, personally, believe it is not needed.

 There are a number of reasons why.
 In SQL an abstraction is justified by, some but not all, of these reasons: